ddauria1/charity-package/README.md

--- Look at test.php file to see an usage example
+-- Look at tests/index.php file to see an usage example